department-of-veterans-affairs/vets-design-system-documentation/src/_components/accordions.md

 # Accordions

 <div class="va-introtext" markdown="1">
 Accordions are a list of headers that can be clicked to hide or reveal additional content.
+By default accordions are multi-selectable and borderless, however props can be added to make them bordered and single-select.
 </div>

-## Borderless
+## Default

 {% include storybook-preview.html story="components-va-accordion--default" %}